scatteredlife/gomoku/README.md

 # gomoku
-gomoku using meteor and angular 1
+gomoku using Meteor and Blaze